 Are Military Resumes Different?

-Military (federal) resumes have undergone major changes over the least decade.
+Military to civilian resumes have undergone major changes over the last decade.
 Applying for federal jobs before the millennium would entail a five or more page resume filled with lengthy job descriptions to try and account for everything.